ovunctuzel/find-phone/README.md

 - Alternatively we could use augmentation techniques like cropping and padding, or pasting the phones onto a variety of backgrounds to add different sized phones to our dataset

 If we are interested in detecting multiple phones, we can combine a set of training images into a single image, similar to YOLO's mosaic augmentation.
 That being said, YOLO does some of this under the hood anyway so it might accurately detect multiple phones already.

+Another improvement can be adding more tests, for example something similar to the automated testing criteria outlined in the instructions document that takes a model and compares the model output to the labels.
+If correct detection occurs on 4 out of 8 test images, the test will pass.
+Testing was performed using the --visualize flag in this case, but automated tests are an integral part of any project that would run in production.